robamu-org/tmtccmd/README.md

 - Some components are tailored towards usage with the [Flight Software Framework (FSFW)](https://egit.irs.uni-stuttgart.de/fsfw/fsfw/)

-This has a communication interface abstraction which allows to exchange TMTC through different channels.
 The framework currently supports the following communication interfaces:

 1. TCP/IP with UDP and TCP.
 The TCP interface currently only supports sending CCSDS space packets and is able to parse those packets from the received data stream.